amirmahdioun/fifa-worldcup-2022/README.md

 - Assets

--- fonts (All fonts are here , seperated by their type.
+-- fonts (All fonts are here , separated by their type.
 Also there is a css folder that contains css files of fonts

 -- theme (You find theme files in this folder, at this moment we only have one theme)